NASAPsyche/irondb/README.md

 8. `http://localhost:3000` - Navigate to localhost port 3000.

 ### To Run with Docker-Compose Automatic
-This will perform all the same actions in "To Run with Docker-Compose Manual" with a single command
+This will perform all the same actions in "To Run with Docker-Compose Manual" with a single command.
+Docker must be running on the host machine before proceeding.
 1. `cd irondb` - change directory to root
 2. `chmod u+x dockerup.sh` - set the script to executable if it is not already so
 3. `./dockerup.sh` - Builds and launches the Docker Composition